Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking: Relative Flatness is Necessary

 In this section, we induce delayed generalization, similar to what is observed in grokking.
 These experiments demonstrate that relative flatness is necessary for generalization.
 To achieve such behaviour, we design a loss function that includes the following regularization term:

-where $\kappa^\phi_{Tr}(\w)$ is defined in Definition~\ref{def:flatnessMeasure}, and $\mathcal{L}_{\text{CE}}$ denotes the cross-entropy loss.
+where $\kappa^\phi_{Tr}(\w)$ is specified in Definition~\ref{def:flatnessMeasure}, and $\mathcal{L}_{\text{CE}}$ denotes the cross-entropy loss.
+To efficiently compute the relative flatness on the penultimate layer, we adopt the closed-form derivation under cross-entropy loss provided by~\cite{walter2024uncanny}.
 By maximizing the relative flatness, we encourage the network to explore sharper regions of the loss landscape rather than flatter ones, which leads to suboptimal generalization.
 The coefficient $\lambda$ controls the strength of the regularization.
-We train ResNet-10 on CIFAR-10 from scratch to evaluate the effectiveness of inducing delayed generalization in general settings by regularizing relative flatness.
+We train ResNet-10 on CIFAR-10 and ViT~\citep{dosovitskiyimage} on ImageNet-100\footnote{\href{https://www.kaggle.com/datasets/ambityga/imagenet100/data}{https://www.kaggle.com/datasets/ambityga/imagenet100/data}}, both from scratch, to evaluate the effectiveness of inducing delayed generalization in general settings by regularizing relative flatness.
 The results are shown in Figure~\ref{fig:grokking_cifar10}.
-The training hyperparameter setups and additional experimental details are in Appendix~\ref{app:cifar10_grokking}.
+We also fine-tune TinyBERT \citep{jiao2019tinybert} and DistilGPT2 \citep{sanh2019distilbert} on SST-5 to show that delayed generalization can be induced by regularizing relative flatness in pretrained language models.
+It is worth noting that stabilizing training in sharp minima under the relative-flatness regularizer is nontrivial, since cross-entropy loss reduces prediction uncertainty (in terms of the entropy of softmax), whereas the regularizer operates effectively only under high uncertainty.
+Additional analysis of the behavior and sensitivity of the regularizer, particularly its conflict with cross-entropy loss, is provided in Appendix~\ref{app:cifar10_grokking}, which also includes the training setups and additional experimental details.

-From Figure~\ref{fig:grokking_cifar10}~(a), we observe that the validation accuracy increases sharply after the relative flatness regularizer is removed at epoch $100$.
-Correspondingly, in Figure~\ref{fig:grokking_cifar10}~(b), the measure of relative flatness is incredibly high under the regularization and drops sharply after the regularizer is removed.
-By removing relative flatness, we can induce delayed generalization in more general tasks and training settings.
+From Figure~\ref{fig:grokking_cifar10}~(a), we observe that the validation accuracy is low, but increases after the relative flatness regularizer is removed at epoch $200$.
+A similar phenomenon is observed in the results on ImageNet-100, shown in Figure~\ref{fig:grokking_cifar10}~(b) and in the NLP experiments presented in Appendix~\ref{app:sst_gpt_bert}.
+This recovery is facilitated by applying standard regularization techniques after unplugging, helping the model escape sharp minima and restore validation accuracy to the baseline.
+The successful induction of delayed generalization in these tasks demonstrates that this effect is not exclusive to algorithmic tasks trained with the next-token prediction objective.
+By surpressing relative flatness, we can induce delayed generalization in more general tasks and training settings.